Nomadic Backpacker

 The 20-mile route winds its way from Ahuachapán to Nahuizalco.
 Towns along the way include Concepción de Ataco, Apaneca, Salcoatitán and Juayua.

-Based in Santa Ana, staying at the Pool House Hostel, I bussed it out to Ahuachapán to begin the Ruta de Las Flores.
+Staying at the Pool House Hostel in Santa Ana, I bussed it out to Ahuachapán to begin the Ruta de Las Flores.

 But having completed the Rute de Las Flores, I can highly recommend that you don't do the whole thing in 1 day.